Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

 \begin{lemma}{(Node-Determinate FBM Tensor Monomials of the Second Kind)} \\ An FBM tensor monomial $M=\bigotimes_{i=1}^mV_i$, $m\in\mathbb{N}$, with each $V_i$, $i\in[1,m]$ being an FBM tensor monomial, is $m\epsilon$-almost node-determinate and non-negative such that $M\ge 0$, if all but one of the $m$ FBM tensor monomials $\{V_i:i\in[1,m]\}$ are universally $\epsilon$-almost node-determinate, $\epsilon>0$, with the only one possible exception being at least $\epsilon$-almost node-determinate, and all of the FBM tensor monomials are non-negative such that $V_i\ge 0$, $\forall i\in[1,m]$.
 Such an operator $M$ is called a node-determinate FBM tensor monomial of the second kind. \end{lemma} \begin{proof} Suffice it to just demonstrate the basic case of $m=2$ that $M=V_1\otimes V_2$ is $(\epsilon_1+\epsilon_2)$-almost node-determinate and non-negative such that $M\ge 0$, if $V_1$, $V_2$ are two FBM tensor monomials supported by configuration spaces $\calC_1$ and $\calC_2$ respectively, such that $V_1$ is universally $\epsilon_1$-almost node-determinate, $\epsilon_1>0$, and $V_2$ is $\epsilon_2$-almost node-determinate, $\epsilon_2>0$, furthermore, $V_1\ge 0$, $V_2\ge 0$.
 The ground eigenspace of $M$ has a basis whose member wavefunctions do not overlap with each other over the configuration space $\calC_1\times\calC_2$ excluding a subset with a $|\psi_0(M)|^2$-measure less than $\epsilon_1+\epsilon_2$.
 Non-negativity of $M$ is obvious.
 Evidently, the same are also true for the FBM tensor monomial $M'=V_2\otimes V_1$. \end{proof}

-Although by no means exhausting all of the ways that FBM tensor monomials can become node-determinate, doubly and universally node-determinate FBM tensor monomials as well as node-determinate FBM tensor monomials of the first and the second kinds do encapsulate a large collection of node-determinate FBM tensor monomials and their {\em direct combinations} as FBM tensor polynomials.
-Such collection of node-determinate FBM operators is already sufficient to construct Hamiltonians for universal GSQC, particularly MCQC.
+Although by no means exhausting all of the ways that FBM tensor monomials can become node-determinate, doubly and universally node-determinate FBM tensor monomials as well as node-determinate FBM tensor monomials of the first and the second kinds do encapsulate a large set of node-determinate FBM tensor monomials.
+By means of direct sums, they also combine into a large collection of node-determinate FBM tensor polynomials.

-\begin{definition}{(Direct Combination of Node-Determinate FBM Tensor Monomials)} \\ Let $P=c_0I+\sum_{k=1}^{\mathsmaller{K}}c_kM_k$, $K\in\mathbb{N}$ be an FBM tensor polynomial, with $\{M_k:k\in[1,K]\}$ being FBM tensor monomials, $c_k>0$ for all $k\in[1,K]$, $I$ being the identity operator, $c_0\in\mathbb{R}$.
-Such an FBM tensor polynomial $P$ is called a direct combination of $\epsilon$-almost node-determinate FBM tensor monomials, $\epsilon>0$, when there exists one common set of ground states forming a basis, with respect to which and restricted to the vector space of states spanned by which, all FBM tensor monomials $\{M_k:k\in[1,K]\}$ as well as the FBM tensor polynomial $P$ are $\epsilon$-almost node-determinate. \end{definition}